victoriastuart/text2table/README.md

 I prefer to hand-code web pages in HTML, but the tables are a pain to encode.
 I wrote this script as a quick 'n dirty way to quickly format a HTML table from `|`-delimited data -- followed by a bit of manual tweaking per desired effects.

-See the script for details, comments.
+See the script for details, comments -- e.g. formatting tips ...

 ```bash
 [victoria@victoria ~]$ cat /tmp/table